Code-Institute-Submissions/milestone-1-THE-A-TEAM/README.md

 The CSS/HTML for the timeline on the Our News page was adapted from a tutorial on W3-schools.
 [Timeline](https://www.w3schools.com/howto/howto_css_timeline.asp)

 Thanks to the Stackoverflow community (https://stackoverflow.com/) for helping solve some CSS problems.
-- Changing the appearance of an auto-filled field set by the browser. [stackoverflow thread](https://stackoverflow.com/questions/2338102/override-browser-form-filling-and-input-highlighting-with-html-css)
+- Changing the appearance of an auto-filled field set by the browser.
+[Stackoverflow thread](https://stackoverflow.com/questions/2338102/override-browser-form-filling-and-input-highlighting-with-html-css)
-- How to change the styling on the Bootstrap custom-checkboxes. [stackoverflow thread](https://stackoverflow.com/posts/48373150/revisions)
+- How to change the styling on the Bootstrap custom-checkboxes.
+[Stackoverflow thread](https://stackoverflow.com/posts/48373150/revisions)
-- Fixing the hero-image problem on Apple devices. [stackoverflow thread](https://stackoverflow.com/questions/49986720/how-to-detect-internet-explorer-11-and-below-versions)
+- Fixing the hero-image problem on Apple devices.
+[Webflow thread](https://forum.webflow.com/t/ios-fixed-background-image-not-fixed/42895)

 JavaScript function by [Ryan Wilson](https://stackoverflow.com/questions/49986720/how-to-detect-internet-explorer-11-and-below-versions) used to help me detect the IE11 browser. ()